Skip to article frontmatterSkip to article content

 Z | q[6] | 1.000

-A ratio of 1.000 means the state returns to the 0L\lvert0_L\rangle code space for every single-qubit Pauli error.
-A Y=iXZY=iXZ error triggers both the XX-component and ZZ-component corrections.
+A ratio of 1.000 means the state returned to the 0L\lvert0_L\rangle code space for that single Pauli error.
+A Y=iXZY=iXZ error triggers both the XX-component and the ZZ-component correction, but in a CSS code these two are independent, so it is corrected as is.

 @qmc.qkernel